Lesson n°6

 As we can see, we were able to access the value of the user_id cookie with JavaScript.
 This is a security issue as an attacker could inject malicious scripts into the page and steal the session cookie.

-Let's now make our cookie HTTP-only so that they can't be accessed by JavaScript:
+Let's now make our cookie HTTP-only so that it can't be accessed by JavaScript:

 # app/controllers/concerns/authentication.rb